 Information for Princeton University undergraduate students participating in the ReMatch Program

 My publication list including in progress and submitted papers are accessible here.

 My research activities are at the interface of Computational Sciences and Computational Physics, Mechanics of Materials, Geophysics, Geology, Geological Engineering, and Soft and Granular Matter Physics.
-I work on longstanding problems and questions in rock friction and earthquake fault mechanics, geophysical landscape evolution, soil and sediment mechanics, and soil and sediment transport in rivers and hillslopes, among others.
-I am generally interested in using a broad range of tools (on average leaning toward computational tools), for connecting observations in the area of Solid Earth Geosciences broadly, i.e. Earth's surface and subsurface processes, to their physical and chemical origins as quantitatively as possible, across the scales.
-The immediate applications of my research are in predicting and modeling of geohazards (earthquakes, earthflows, and landslides, as some examples), flow and failure of geomaterials at different environmental conditions, further understanding of the processes that shape the surface and subsurface of the Earth (and other planets), as well as the response of these processes to various perturbations.
-To make substantial advances about many of these questions and in many of these research areas, we also need new developments in applied mathematics, applied mechanics, and observational and computational methods, driven by laboratory and field-based experiments.
+I work on longstanding and exciting problems and questions related to rock friction and earthquake fault mechanics, geophysical landscape evolution, soil and sediment mechanics, and soil and sediment transport.
+I am generally interested in using a broad range of tools (on average leaning toward computational, analytical and physics-based modeling), for connecting observations in the area of Solid Earth Geosciences broadly, i.e. Earth's surface and subsurface processes, to their physical and chemical origins as quantitatively as possible, across the scales.
+The immediate applications of my research are in predicting and modeling of geohazards (earthquakes, earthflows, and landslides, as some examples), flow and failure of geomaterials in different environmental conditions, further understanding of the processes that shape the surface and subsurface of the Earth (and other planets), as well as the response of these processes to perturbations.
+To make substantial scientific advances about many of these questions and in many of these research areas, we also need new developments in applied mathematics, applied mechanics, and observational and computational methods, driven by laboratory and field-based experiments.
 That is the direction I am moving toward.
+I am also looking forward to and excited for collaborating with a broad and diverse group of scientists and engineers on these questions.
 Some of my more specific interests include, but are not limited to:

 - Physics of granular media and applications of soft condensed matter phyiscs in geosciences, geological engineering, and geophysics;